stephaniecrocker91/rock-paper-scissors/README.md

 * * *

-This online interactive game targets all ages 5+, and that is it's beauty!
+This online interactive game targets all ages 5+, and that is its beauty!
 Almost anyone can appreciate a good game of rock, paper, scissors.

 *   Children 5+
 *   Adults